-To ensure the development of the technical skills of its employees, functional/technical schools were maintained through online platforms, namely: Alcohol and Liquor Technology Institute, Manufacturing School, Procurement School, Logistics School, and Sales School.
-Even the Company's wholly-owned subsidiary, Distileria Bago, Inc., maintains its own technical school, the Distileria Bago, Inc. Technical School, in a similar manner.
+To ensure the development of the technical skills of its employees, functional/technical schools were organized, namely: Alcohol and Liquor Technology Institute, Manufacturing School, Procurement School, Logistics School, and Sales School.
+Even the Company's wholly-owned subsidiary, Distileria Bago, Inc., has its own technical school, the Distileria Bago, Inc. Technical School.

-In 2020, the Company offered opportunities to its employees, as well as the employees of its subsidiaries, to attend the following training programs offered by SMC that cater to the employee and organization's needs through online platforms:
+In 2021, the Company, among others, provided opportunities to its employees, as well as the employees of its subsidiaries, to attend the following training programs offered by SMC that cater to the employee and organization's needs:

-- SMC Ancilla Management Development Program This is an 18-day, once-a-week, structured development program designed to provide the Company's identified high potential staff and supervisors learning opportunities to sharpen their leadership, organization, communication, decision-making and problem-solving skills, as well as other work support skills to prepare them for higher responsibilities in the organization; - SMC Ateneo Leadership and Management Development Program This program aims to harness leadership and management potential, help transform managers into effective organizational change leaders and valuable members of the whole enterprise.
-The customized courses enrich cross-functional expertise and builds general management perspective, providing young leaders the critical skills for success; and - Other Trainings Distillery 101, Administrative Investigation and Grievance Handling, Code of Champions, Sales and Distribution, Road Safety and Defensive Driving.
-To ensure that the employees are updated with new trends, technologies and processes in the industry, the Company encourages its employees to participate/attend local and international conferences, forums, and events.
-The Company has also enrolled some of its employees to international institutions that offer programs related to distillation, gin or alcohol-making, raw material, and packaging.
+- SMC Ancilla Management Development Program

+This is an eighteen-day, once-a-week, structured development program designed to provide the Company's identified high potential staff and supervisors learning opportunities to sharpen their leadership, organization, communication, decision-making, and problem-solving skills, as well as other work support skills to prepare them for higher responsibilities in the organization; - SMC Ateneo Leadership and Management Development Program This program aims to harness leadership and management potential; help transform managers into effective organizational change leaders and valuable members of the whole enterprise.
+The

+- customized courses enrich cross-functional expertise and build general management perspective, providing young leaders the critical skills for success; - AIM Executive Management Development Program This program is tailored for executives and leaders who are constantly managing change to lead, inspire, and transform a hyper-connected workforce.
+The program primes the participating executive for selfawareness, personal mastery, and transformation leadership in today's business context.
+The building block approach and progression of learning themes, modules, and topics deliberately become more complex, as the participant engages co-participants, faculty, peers, and colleagues as learning partners; and - · Other Trainings Assertive Communication Skills, Effective Presentation Skills, Distillery 101, Administrative Investigation and Grievance Handling, Crisis Management, Code of Champions, Trainers Circle Development Program, Fostering Creativity, 7 Habits of Highly Effective People, Sales and Distribution, Internal Control System, Road Safety and Defensive Driving, and mental health programs.
+To ensure that the employees are updated with new trends, technologies, and processes in the industry, the Company encourages its employees to participate/ attend local and international conferences, forums, and events.
+The Company has also enrolled some of its employees in international institutions that offer programs related to distillation, gin or alcohol-making, sourcing raw materials, and packaging.

-The Company regularly celebrates its anniversary by sponsoring an event where employees get to gather, mingle and have fun, while at the same time, honor employees who have been in the service for a substantial number of years, making the employees feel valued and appreciated.
-Similarly, the Company also conducts and sponsors activities to promote wellness and camaraderie among peers through summer outings, as well as bowling and basketball tournaments.
-The Company not only focuses on work-related activities but also takes time and effort to celebrate important occasions-Valentine's Day, Mother's Day, Father's Day, and Christmas, making the employees feel special and important.
-The Company also introduced learning sessions on values and interest-related topics namely: Mental Health and Mindfulness, Financial Literacy, Sustainable Gardening and Phone Photography.
-Because of the COVID-19 pandemic, the Company has shifted such celebrations, events and initiatives online through the use of virtual meeting platforms.
+The Company celebrates its anniversary by sponsoring an event where employees get together, mingle and have fun while at the same time honor employees who have been in the service for a substantial number of years, making the employees feel valued and appreciated.
+The Company also conducts and sponsors activities to promote wellness and camaraderie among peers.
+The Company not only focuses on work-related activities but also takes time and effort to celebrate important occasions such as Valentine's Day, Mother's Day, Father's Day, and Christmas, making the employees feel special and important.
+In addition, a variety of health and wellness programs are made accessible to employees to allow relaxation and decompression.
+These are designed to ensure that the general well-being of employees is maintained or improved through proper diet, exercise, and stress management.
+In lieu of the usual social gatherings, the Company deployed various learning sessions and implemented activities using online platforms to foster camaraderie and develop stronger bonds among employees, which are likewise considered essential in the workplace.